zachmccabe/zachmccabe.github.io/case_study_beijing.md

 ## My approach

-It took me awhile before I decided to write my book, The Photographers Field Guide to Beijing.
+It took me awhile before I decided to write my book, "The Photographers Field Guide to Beijing."

 Friends and acquaintances occasionally ask me for advice on traveling to China, a country where I've spent a good part of both my childhood and my adult life.
 This eventually got to the point where I wanted to give people a more in-depth resource.
 I couldn't find anything suitable, however.